dana-rocha/ada-build-curriculum/intro-to-python/lesson4-functions.md

 ### None
 A function does NOT need to return a value.
 If a function doesn't return a value, the return value will be set to None.

+## Vocabulary

+* Function = A section of code with a name
+* Function Signature = The name and parameters of a function
+* Return = Immediately exit a function.
+Can also send a result back to where it was called.
+If no result is supplied, the returned value will be None.
+* Invoke = Run a function or calling a function
+* Argument = The value to be used for a particular parameter.
+Specified when the function is invoked.